Working Principle of DC Motor

 ii) The field winding must be wound with many turns to increase the flux linkage, as flux linkage between the field and armature winding is also proportional to the torque.

-Keeping these two above mentioned criterion in mind a dc shunt motor has been designed in a way, that the field winding possess much higher number of turns to increase net flux linkage and are lesser in diameter of conductor to increase resistance(reduce current flow) compared to the armature winding of the dc motor.
+Keeping these two above mentioned criterion in mind a dc shunt motor has been designed in a way, that the field winding possess much higher number of turns to increase net flux linkage and are lesser in diameter of conductor to increase resistance(reduce electric current flow) compared to the armature winding of the dc motor.
 And this is how a shunt wound dc motor is visibly distinguishable in static condition from the dc series motor (having thicker field coils) of the self excited type motor’s category.

 Self-Speed Regulation of a Shunt Wound DC Motor